datalad-handbook/book/docs/basics/101-132-advancednesting.rst

    $ datalad save -d . -m "finished my midterm project" midterm_project

-.. findoutmore:: More on how save can operate on nested datasets
+.. find-out-more:: More on how save can operate on nested datasets

    In a superdataset with subdatasets, :command:`datalad save` by default tries to figure out on its own which dataset's history of all available